-When in Spain do what the spanish do
+When in Spain do what Spanish do

 When in Spain, the main meal is lunch, so it is common that many local shops and small businesses will be closed.
 That doesn’t really mean that we are all taking a “siesta” (nap).
 Nonetheless, you should expect, especially in small towns, local businesses will be closed: From 1 or 2 pm to 4 or 5 pm.
-As a result business hours are extended until 8 or 9 pm.
+As a result, business hours are extended until 8 or 9 pm.
 Of course, restaurants and bars are open between 1 pm to 5 pm.
-BTW bar is equivalent to any place you could find sandwiches and/or tapas, meaning something to eat.
+BTW a bar is equivalent to any place you could find sandwiches and/or tapas, meaning something to eat.
 In fact, this brings us to Menú del mediodía concept.

 Tapas, raciones, pintxos…

 Let’s get serious: food!
 We feel we are always talking about food.
 It is rather an important part of our culture.
 So yes, we are always talking about food.

 If you’re in the north, south, center, Mediterranean or mountainous regions, you should taste all of the incredibly diverse mini portions widely known as tapas.
 Be warned though, they are a trap!
 Once you start, you wanna try them all.
 Some restaurants and bars have only one specialty.
 For example, La Plata in Barcelona is famous for its fried sardines, tomato salad, and butifarra (a type of sausage).